Cefatus/AMQ-Song-History-To-CSV/readme.md

 AMQ is [Anime Music Quiz](https://animemusicquiz.com/) This python script is written because my friends want to get a list of songs.
+I'm too distracted when I prepare the data manually, so I decided to write a recursive parser instead.

 # Input/Output